vvatansky/some-feature/README.md

 # some-feature
 This is repo for some simple test

-README.md was just edited :)
+README.md was just edited.
+One more edit)